CDeLeon94/dotfiles/README.md

 Clone into ~.dotfiles
 Use `stow <foldername>` to have the named configuration symlinked to the right place

+May need to reference https://github.com/forteleaf/sketkchybar-with-aerospace/ for proper setup instructions for sketchybar-aerospace integration (working instructions to be ported)

 # Requirements
  - GNU stow installed
  - [Vundle](https://github.com/VundleVim/Vundle.vim)